-The agreement with respect to the Credit Facility contains certain restrictions on Surge's ability to pay dividends in certain circumstances.
+The Credit Facility contains certain restrictions on Surge's ability to pay dividends in certain circumstances.
 In addition, the payment of dividends by a corporation is governed by the liquidity and insolvency tests described in the ABCA.
 Pursuant to the ABCA, after the payment of a dividend, a corporation must be able to pay its liabilities as they become due and the realizable value of the assets of the corporation must be greater than the liabilities and the legal stated capital of its outstanding securities.